A perfect combination…..

 Most commonly, the BMs are found on buildings or other semi-permanent features.
 Although the main network is no longer being updated, the record is still in existence and the markers will remain until they are eventually destroyed by redevelopment or erosion.

-So instead of going for just a walk you arm yourself with a map, put a grid reference on your smartphone and off you set with a desciption of the position of the benchmark.
+So instead of just going for a walk you arm yourself with a map, put a grid reference on your smartphone and off you set with a description of the position of the benchmark.

 The first day we collected the post office, church two at Holm Street, although we didn’t initially take photos of those and one at the old school and the parapet of Burnside bridge.

 We managed to drag Piglet across the park to find the two on the old bridge across the old A701.
 (This old bridge pre 1857 is actually named the new bridge, so I don’t know what the current bridge is called) Piglet got as far as walking up and down the old road before he thought that his parents had gone completely cuckoo and made his way back home.
 It was worth the wait, although we only found one mark and not the second.
 We think the second plate was placed over the first cut mark.
 Now in the time we’ve been here we’ve walked this route countless times but I don’t think it had ever registered.
 We’re on the look out now.

 So at the end of hunt 2 we’d picked up 7 OS Benchmarks and had a couple of false starts.
 One at the Hope and one at the post office.
 We can’t find the one at Piglet’s friends house, but didn’t feel it was quite right to wander around their house to look.

 By the end of the first trip we’d found some kindred spirits in the Armit’s and got into competition.
 They bagged 6 in their first outing, although added a GPO benchmark.
 This was too much for Mr Physics who thought we’d end up logging every water hydrant and stop tap covers.

 The GPO Benchmark was quite cute though, it has a look of a shocked old man